jackyzha0/jackyzha0.github.io/content/thoughts/computer-vision.md

 > CV, broadly speaking, is a research field aimed to enable computers to process and interpret visual data, as sighted humans can

+It can also be thought of as the inverse of graphics.

 Typically, it's a pipeline from
 1. Image
 2. Sensing Device